 Your heart rate variability (HRV) is one of the key indicators of your recovery status, overall health, and fitness level.
 Specifically, your HRV trend reflects how past days’ strain and rest levels are affecting your current recovery status.

-Oura is constantly innovating, and we’ve created a new metric to help you get the most out of your experience: HRV Balance.
-Your HRV Balance captures how your autonomic nervous system (ANS) is trending over time.
-While HRV levels naturally fluctuate day to day, a key sign of health and recovery is a resilient HRV score.
+In the Oura App, you’ll find a metric called HRV Balance, which contributes to your overall Readiness Score in your Oura App.
+HRV Balance captures how your autonomic nervous system (ANS) is trending over time.
+While HRV levels naturally fluctuate day-to-day, a key sign of health and recovery is a resilient HRV score.
 A score that rebounds after taking a hit or gradually improves over time is what to look for.

 HRV is a highly personal measure, and your unique nervous system determines your HRV range.
 Some individuals have a wide range, with HRV values that vary widely, while others have a steady score.
 HRV Balance uses your personal baseline and allows you to see how you’re doing relative to your own optimal HRV.